bikisaikia/ardue/Add-New-Language.md

 python build.py
 ```

-_(Mention that Blockly doesn't neccesarily have to be built and that just sending a PR with those two files should be fine)_
+_(Mention that Blockly doesn't necessarily have to be built and that just sending a PR with those two files should be fine)_

 _(Mention that the front end js file can be updated to include the new language on the settings menu.)_